What are Key Performance Indicators (KPIs)?

 Challenges Faced in Developing KPIs

 An organization may set too many KPIs, so that they are effectively impossible to track and implement.
 Some executives may be overly ambitious and develop too many performance indicators that may reduce attention to the core KPIs.
 The result of this can be the duplication of responsibilities, unmet targets, and even losses to the business.
-An organization should limit its scope to only a few critical KPIs that will be easy to track and implement.
+An organization should limit its scope to only a few critical KPIs that will be easy to implement and track.